Skip to content

 Education is paramount

-Zero state design, fallibility notices, sharing intended use cases, prompt suggestions — we’re optimizing our designs to prioritize and promote education.
+Zero-state design, fallibility notices, sharing intended use cases, prompt suggestions — we’re optimizing our designs to prioritize and promote education.
 Interacting with an LLM is brand new, fairly novel, and potentially intimidating, so we want you to have a clear overview of its capabilities and limitations from the very first time you enter the experience.
 That’s a vital part of building responsibly with AI; ethical principles are moot if they’re not baked into the actual UI.
-So, with zero state design (i.e., what a person sees on screen before performing any kind of interaction), how do we use that real estate to teach people about mistakes the model might make and the need to fact-check outputs?
+So, how do we use zero-state design (i.e., what a person sees on screen before interacting) to teach people about mistakes the model might make and the need to fact-check outputs?
 We’re also exploring an “AI badge” to go alongside all Copilot outputs that would allow you to learn more about the underlying tech being used anytime you tap or click on it.

 Similarly, what the model puts out is only as good as the prompt that you type in, and prompt writing is a new skill that will take time to master.
 Longer, more detailed prompts tend to give you better results, which is why we created a prompt capabilities menu and include prompt suggestions with hints.
 Over time, as people get more familiar and comfortable with this technology, our designs will likely shift to emphasize that less but, for now, it’s critical.